Compare any two graphics cards:

 Pixel Rate

-If using a high screen resolution is important to you, then the GeForce GTX 970 is the winner, by far. (explain)
+If running with lots of anti-aliasing is important to you, then the GeForce GTX 970 is a better choice, by a large margin. (explain)

 GeForce GTX 970 67200 Mpixels/sec